Skip to main content

 What Is the Future of Wellness Program Regulation?

 The regulatory landscape for wellness programs is in a state of flux.
 A 2017 court case, AARP v.
 EEOC, vacated the EEOC’s rules on wellness program incentives, creating a period of uncertainty.
-In response, the EEOC issued a new proposed rule in 2021, which suggested a “de minimis” incentive limit for most ask for health information, while allowing for the higher HIPAA limits for health-contingent programs.
+In response, the EEOC issued a new proposed rule in 2021, which suggested a “de minimis” incentive limit for most wellness programs that ask for health information, while allowing for the higher HIPAA limits for health-contingent programs.

 This ongoing evolution reflects the difficulty of crafting a one-size-fits-all solution that addresses the diverse needs and concerns of employers and employees.
 Future regulations will likely continue to grapple with the definition of “voluntary” and may incorporate a more sophisticated understanding of how social and economic factors influence health behaviors.